bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/for-sof.md

 ![Password prompt for the folder](../../Resources/for-sof/for_sof_password_prompt.png)

 `FOR SOF` is a folder in the ARG that can be accessed on the computer.
-It is password protected and was found on 26-05-2024 to require a password.
+It is password protected and was found on 26-05-2024.
+It requires a password.

 M8 says "You have 132 documents and one audio log" when you open the folder.
 This doesn't match the contents of what we see (at least not yet).